-Some product links on this site are Amazon affiliate links (benevolentinf-20).
-We may earn a commission from qualifying purchases.
+Some product links on this site are Amazon affiliate links.
+As an Amazon Associate, HowTo.Camp earns from qualifying purchases.

 Camping Isn't Complicated — It's Just Unfamiliar